Frequently Asked Questions

 Do I need to have renters insurance to secure my new apartment?

 Yes.
-Proof of renters insurance must be provided to your leasing agent prior to your move-in date.
-For specific information, including required coverage amounts for your community, we encourage you to contact your leasing agent.
+Proof of renters insurance must be provided prior to your move-in date.
+For specific information, including required coverage amounts for your community, we encourage you to contact your leasing team.

 How old do I have to be to rent an apartment?